Coping with Death or Loss (Secondary School)

 Supporting children and young people after a death or when someone in the family is dying.
 You can also e-mail for support and advice.
 Leaflets are available to download in English, Swedish, Polish, Arabic, Bengali and Spanish. https://www.winstonswish.org

-A national bereavement charity with a website section for children including some tips on coping written by young people themselves.
+A national bereavement charity with a website section with some advice on coping written by young people themselves.
 You can also look up your local support groups here:

 - Grief Encounter